 I hope you enjoy this simple delicious poke recipe!

-Ahi Poke Bowls – made with ahi tuna (or TOFU!) served over brown rice, soba or kelp noodles, with avocado, cucumber, radish and Citrus Ponzu Sauce!
+Poke Bowls – made with your choice of ahi tuna or TOFU!
+Served over brown rice, soba or kelp noodles, with avocado, cucumber, radish and Citrus Ponzu Sauce!
+Vegan and Grain-free Adaptable!

 - Prep Time: 30 mins